The Lie of the Land - Part One

 Source: Ridge and Furrow

-Fortunately, experts have the answers:
+Fortunately, experts have answers:

 It was primitive ploughs and unwieldy oxen.
 Source: Into the picture podcast: Ridge and Furrow

-For example, it implies medieval plough-boys ploughed the same furrows year in, year out, planting grains on the well-drained ridges and water-loving crops in the wetter furrows year in, year out.
+Primarily they imply medieval plough-boys ploughed the same furrows year in, year out, planting grains on the well-drained ridges and water-loving crops in the wetter furrows year in, year out.

 Take for example the orientation of ridge and furrow:

-On contour - except when they're not.
+Suitable for cactus at the top, water lillies at the bottom.
 Source: Old Rigg and Furrow Arable Farming - Landscape Archaeology

-Even with themselves.
+No caption necessary!
 Source: Ridge and Furrow

-Presumably not the folks who ploughed this:
+Presumably not the yokel who ploughed this:

 Check the patch top-right.
 Why?
 Source: Cotswolds Ridge & Furrow Farming

-How did they even turn an ox team around without damaging the neighbouring ridge and furrow?
+And how did they even turn an ox team around without damaging the neighbouring ridge and furrow?

 From Cotswolds Ridge & Furrow Farming: